 - 4. Additional line items, headings and subtotals shall be presented in the statement of comprehensive income and the statement of profit or loss (where applicable) where such presentation is relevant to an understanding of the entity's financial performance.
-For example, a subtotal of gross profit (revenue from sales less cost of sales) should be included where expenses have been classified by function. - 5.
+For example, a subtotal of gross profit (that is, revenue from sales less cost of goods sold) should be included where expenses have been classified by function. - 5.
 Having said that, additional sub-headings should be used with care.
 The Conceptual Framework for Financial Reporting states that to be useful, information must be relevant and faithfully represent what it purports to represent; that is, it must be complete, neutral and free from error.
 The apparent flexibility in HKAS 1 can, therefore, only be used to enhance users' understanding of the company's financial performance.
 It cannot be used to detract from the amounts that must be disclosed under HKFRS. - 6.
 HKAS 1 specifically provides that additional subtotals must: - (a) be comprised of items that are recognised and measured in accordance with HKFRS - (b) be presented and labelled such that they are clear and understandable - (c) be consistent from period to period, and - (d) not be displayed with more prominence than the mandatory subtotals and totals. - 7.
-Earnings before interest and tax (EBIT) may be an appropriate sub-heading to show in the statement of profit or loss, as it usually distinguishes between the pre-tax profits arising from operating and from financing activities.
+Earnings before interest and tax (EBIT) might be an appropriate sub-heading to show in the statement of profit or loss, because it usually distinguishes between the pre-tax profits arising from operating and from financing activities.
 In contrast, a subtotal for earnings before interest, tax, depreciation and amortisation (EBITDA) can only be included where the entity presents its expenses by nature and the subtotal does not detract from the GAAP numbers, either by implying that EBITDA is the 'real' profit or by overcrowding the statement of profit or loss so that the reader cannot determine easily the entity's GAAP performance. - 8.
 Where an entity presents its expenses by function, it will not be possible to show depreciation and amortisation as separate line items in arriving at operating profit, because depreciation and amortisation are types of expense, not functions of the business.
-In this case, EBITDA can only be disclosed by way of supplemental information in a box, in a footnote, in the notes or in the review of operations. - 9.
-Where an entity discloses alternative performance measures, these should not be given greater prominence than the HKFRS measure of performance.
-This might be achieved by including the alternative performance measure in the notes to the financial statements or as a footnote to the primary financial statement.
-Where an entity presents such a measure on the face of the primary statement, it should be clearly identified.
-Management should determine the overall adequacy of the disclosures and whether a specific presentation is misleading in the context of the financial statements as a whole.
-This judgement might be disclosed as a significant judgement in accordance with paragraph 122 of HKAS 1.
+In this case, EBITDA can only be disclosed by way of supplemental information in the notes or in the management commentary as an alternative performance measure.